ShivgunGaming/shivgungaming.github.io/README.txt

-My Portfolio Website.

-A showcase of my projects and how to connect with me.
+# ` Portfolio Website `

+This is my portfolio website and this is also a template as well if you want a portfolio in minutes

-HTML 5 Markup, CSS & SCSS, JavaScript for Animations.
+This is HTML 5 Markup, with CSS & SCSS JavaScript.

+Installation setup: